BlueMagenta/laravel-preset-admin/readme.md

 ## Additional Notes
 This package is open to public, but is intended for my personal use.

-Feel free to use it if you find its helpful.
+Feel free to use it if you find it helpful.
 When you find something lack in the package, you can extend it by forking it.